brentp/combined-pvalues/README.rst

    Where --pvals is the file used to generated --peaks.
-But, if comb-p peaks (optionally) output all p-values in a region, we wouldn't need --pvals Then could have --acf and mirror comb-p combine...
+But, if comb-p peaks (optionally) output all p-values in a region, we wouldn't need --pvals Then could have --acf as an argument. and mirror comb-p combine...